JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

 **Shape: exactly one registered output.** A holding register latches the FSM's one-cycle final-state pulse; a `busy` register tracks whether the FSM itself is occupied.
-Raw AUTOFSM's optional output bank is disabled here: building it and then immediately copying it into the wrapper's holding register used to spend two full-width banks on a boundary that needs one.
+Raw AUTOFSM's optional output bank is disabled here: building it and then immediately copying it into the wrapper's holding register would spend two full-width banks on a boundary that needs one.
 `stream_in_if.ready` is asserted only when both are free, and the output side is computed *first* in the body (the same same-cycle out→in trick